 8. Too many adverbs can steal the magic

 Adverbs will become less necessary if you just employ definite and exact words and grammar.
-You could still squeeze one of them in every now and then.
-Nevertheless, expert writers who argue against adverbs confess to doing so on occasion- but TOO MUCH of it would be poisonous.
+You could still squeeze one of them in now and then.
+Nevertheless, expert writers who argue against adverbs confess to doing so occasionally- but much of it would be poisonous.

 9. Avoid extras like preludes and prologues

 A prelude is mainly the history of the text’s characters.
-The background story will not usually give the components of suspense, tension, or mystery—it just consumes your time while editing.
-Unless absolutely necessary, do not use a prologue.
+The background story will not usually give the components of suspense, tension, or mystery—it just consumes your editing time.
+Unless necessary, do not use a prologue.
 Place the audience in the immediate, in the middle of the narrative.
 Let it shiver with suspense and crispness; avoid the extras.